N02870941/mazes/docs/README.md

   <i>A 30 x 30 square grid that represents a graph with <strong>no</strong> edges.</i>
 </p>

-It is worth noting for this particular implementation, we will have a tad of redundancy where each cell in the grid has information regarding all 4 adjacent vertices.
-This causes overlap in that for a vertex `u` that is to the left of vertex `v`, `u`'s `right` vertex is the same as `v`'s `left` vertex pointer.
-So from a technical coding standpoint, the graph created in memory will be directed, but edges `{u,v}` and `{v,u}` will be treated the same.
-For example, if we delete one, we delete the other.
-So we still consider the graph undirected.
-This can be optimized if an abstract "`Graph`" object were created in memory.
-But, that is unnecessary for the scope of this problem.

 # Maze generating
 Generating a maze requires a modified graph traversal algorithm.
-Traversing the graph means to **visit** each node (usually) from a specified starting vertex.
+Traversing the graph means to **visit** each node from a specified starting vertex.
 If an undirected graph is **connected** then there exists a path from each vertex to every other vertex in the graph.

 <p align="center">